eccelerators/SimStm/README.rst

  xor operand1 $operand2
  xor operand1 0xF0

-Bitwise xor variable or constant operand2 value with variable operand1 value or bitwise xor value 0xF0 with variable operand1 value.
+The ``xor`` instruction does a bitwise xor of variable or constant operand2 value with variable operand1 value or bitwise xor value 0xF0 with variable operand1 value.
 The resulting value of the bitwise xor is in variable operand1 value after the operation.